Dar Dash: Career

 Dash has appeared in several stage productions and in the AMC mini-series The Prisoner; the 2011 Raindance Film Festival nominated independent film, City Slacker; in Ridley Scott's thriller The Counselor; and BBC's Jonathan Creek.

 In 2014, Dash was nominated for Best Supporting Actor in a short at the Action On Film International Film Festival for his performance in the internationally acclaimed short film Warhol, in which he co-starred alongside Corey Johnson.

 In October 2017, Dash played famed Richard Nixon speechwriter and New York Times columnist William Safire in the play In The Event of Moon Disaster at Theatre503 in London.
 In its review, the Evening Standard described Dash's portrayal as "robust" and "droll" and the overall production also received considerable critical acclaim.

 In March 2018, Dash was nominated for Best Supporting Performance in a Comedy at the NAVGTR Awards for his performance as Hawkeye in Lego Marvel Super Heroes 2.

-Dash is also a prolific voice-over artist for American and English brands.

 In 2012, Dash and Alexis Peterman opened Drink Me Eat Me, a "treat boutique" and event space.
 Dash and Peterman sold the company in August 2015.